Propensity weighting plus adjustment in proportional hazards model is not doubly robust: Introduction

 \section{Introduction}

 Many concepts from causal inference have now made their way into practice in applied epidemiological and medical research.
 One such concept is doubly robust estimation.
 In this paper, we will focus on the concept of double robustness with regard to accounting for confounding rather than missing data or censoring.
 There is a large literature on such estimators, and this is the basis for many well-known causal estimation and inference methods, such as double machine learning and TMLE.
 Doubly robust (DR) estimators generally use some form of working propensity score model, i.e. a model for the exposure, in addition to a working outcome model that includes some adjustment for confounders.
-These two working models are combined to provide a consistent estimate of the exposure effect on the outcome if either the propensity model or the outcome model is correctly specified and sufficiently accounts for all confounding.
+These two working models are combined to provide a consistent estimator of the exposure effect on the outcome if either the propensity model or the outcome model is correctly specified and sufficiently accounts for all confounding.
 Our goal is not to outline or review all existing DR estimators or methods or derive new such estimators, but rather to point out some seemingly common misconceptions about what makes an estimator doubly robust in the setting of survival data.

-We believe that \citet{robins1992estimating} was the first to propose a doubly robust estimator for confounding.
+We believe that \citet{robins1992estimating}, in their Section 4, were the first to propose a doubly robust estimator for confounding.
 Although they did not call it doubly robust, they did note the property.
 As outlined in \citet{seaman2018introduction}, \citet{scharfstein1999adjusting} also noted that an estimator proposed in \citet{robins1994estimation} was consistent if either the missingness model or the imputation model used in it was correctly specified not requiring that both were simultaneously correct.
 This property became known as “double robustness” \citep{robins2000robust} both for missingness and confounding.

 Double robustness is a very appealing concept, and concerns over potential model misspecification, and thus residual confounding, have led many applied researchers to want to use doubly robust methods.
 However, potentially a lack of user-friendly software or a misunderstanding of what makes an estimator doubly robust have led some researchers to use propensity score weighted regression adjusted estimators, such as a weighted partial maximum likelihood fit of a Cox model, possibly to gain robustness.
 Applied papers using such a technique \citep{ionescu2021association, estruch2018primary, simon2020association, sagara2016patient, vaughan2015application}, generally do not provide a reasoning for the method selected.
 Exceptionally, \citet{simon2020association} directly cite double robustness as the reason for using inverse probability of treatment weights (IPTW) based on the propensity score in combination with an adjusted Cox model from which they report adjusted hazard ratios.
 Unfortunately, this combination is not generally doubly robust for the causal conditional hazard ratio when there is a causal effect of the exposure.
 However, it does provide robustness against model misspecification under the null for some types of censoring, as we will show below.